TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 - Passes data to the parent
 - Manages parent behavior

+When possible, also suggests the more idiomatic pattern.

-While the effect may be unnecessary, we cannot reliably warn when it:
+While the effect may be unnecessary, we cannot reliably determine that when it:

 - Uses internal state to handle events
 - Uses external state
 - Calls external functions

-Some cases are complex and nuanced.
 This plugin attempts to minimize false positives and accepts inevitable false negatives.
-But please open an issue if you experience either!
+But the ways to (mis)use an effect are practically endless, so please open an issue if you experience either in the real world!

 ## 📖 Learn More